esacteksab/esacteksabdotcom/content/_index.md

 Early 2000's'ish I was attending my first VMworld and I signed up for Twitter (it was called Twitter back in my day...) on my _terrible_ Blackberry while waiting in line.
 Stuck my phone back in my pocket to not look at Twitter again.
-Fastforward to the following year's VMworld, I go to sign back into Twiter and _basketcase_ isn't working for a username. :confused: Poke at it, jiggle the handle, I finally determined that I fat-fingered 'basketcase' when I signed up.
+Fastforward to the following year's VMworld, I go to sign back into Twitter and _basketcase_ isn't working for a username. :confused: Poke at it, jiggle the handle, I finally determined that I fat-fingered 'basketcase' when I signed up.
 I thought "No big deal, I'll just sign up again.".
 Nope! _basketcase_ was taken.